 “Keep finding that sweet spot on the long tail.
 It’s so awesome to be able to share your story, be found and drive results.
 Going to the relevant mass but not where everyone is rewarding,” said Christoph Trappe, Chief Content Engagement Director at Stamats Communications.

 2. Stay Ahead of New Technology & Its Impact on SEO

-One of my major goals for 2019 is to immerse myself in the study of new technologies that will shape our future (including our digital marketing future).
+One of my major goals is to immerse myself in the study of new technologies that will shape our future (including our digital marketing future).

 Kevin Chow, Director of SEO & Paid at Digital Current, has a similar take: